SSO with OneLogin (OIDC)

 OneLogin V1 has been deprecated by OneLogin and is no longer available.
 This guide has been updated to use V2.

 In the OneLogin Admin panel, click Applications and then click Add Apps to create a new application.
 Search for and select OpenID Connect (OIDC).
 Name the application "strongDM" and click Save.

-Enter configuration details: Go to the "Configuration" tab and enter the strongDM login URL:
+Go to the Configuration tab and enter the following configuration details:

-Get Client ID and Client Secret: Go to the "SSO" tab and note the Client ID and Client Secret.
-You will need these in the next step.
+Go to the SSO tab and copy the Client ID and Client Secret.
+You will need these values later.

-Final steps in OneLogin: Confirm that the email addresses for all users are identical in both strongDM and OneLogin, and that all users whom you intend to grant database access have access to the strongDM application by default.
+Confirm that the email addresses for all users are identical in both strongDM and OneLogin and that all users whom you intend to grant database access have access to the strongDM application by default.

 Once you have saved the application configuration in OneLogin, it may take some time for the changes to be reflected in the OneLogin authentication environment.
 We recommend waiting at least several hours before enabling and testing OneLogin SSO in strongDM after you have completed the setup.

 If any errors occur or if the integration fails in any way, please contact firstname.lastname@example.org for assistance.